Honor the Lord with your wealth and with the best part of everything you produce. Proverbs 3:9 (NLT)

 Why did God set it up that way?
 Because God is a giver.
 He is the most generous giver in the universe, and God wants you to learn to be like him.
 He wants to build character in you.

-The Bible says, “Honor the Lord with your wealth and with the best part of everything you produce” (Proverbs 3:9 NLT).
-This is the principle of tithing.
-It’s the principle that says every time I make one hundred dollars, the first ten dollars goes back to God.
+The Bible says, "Honor the Lord with your wealth and with the best part of everything you produce."
+(Proverbs 3:9, NLT) This is the principle of tithing.
+It's the principle that says every time I make $100 -- the first $10 goes back to God.

 Tithing is an act of worship.
 We're giving to God.
 We're saying, "All of it came from you anyway."
 God says, "Put me first in your life and watch what I do."
 You may think you can't afford to tithe, but the reality is, you can't afford not to.